trailjeep/hyprland-starter/README.md

 ## Update with GIT

 ```
 # 1.)
-Change into your Downloads folder
+Change into your hyprland-starter folder
-cd ~/Downloads/hyprland-starter
+cd ~/hyprland-starter

 # Switch to rolling release
 # git checkout origin/main